 In addition, Service Area Competition - Additional Area funding opportunity applicants must present the total budget for the project, which includes Health Center Program federal funds and all non-grant funds that support the health center scope of project.
 The total budget represents projected operational costs for the health center scope of project where all proposed expenditures directly relate to and support in-scope activities.
 Therefore, the total budget must reflect projections from all anticipated revenue sources from program income (e.g., fees, premiums, third party reimbursements, and payments) that is generated from the delivery of services, and from "other non-Health Center Program grant sources" such as state, local, or other federal grants or contracts, private contributions, and income generated from fundraising.
-Health centers have discretion regarding how they propose to allocate the total budget between Health Center Program grant funds and non-grant funds, provided that the projected budget complies with all applicable HHS policies and other federal requirements.
+Health Center Program grant funds and non-grant funds, provided that the projected budget complies with all applicable HHS policies and other federal requirements.
 See PIN 2013-01 for additional information on health center budgeting.

-The Consolidated and Further Continuing Appropriations Act, 2015, Division G, § 203, (P.L.
-113-235) states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II" (\$183,300).
-Please see Section 5.1.iii Budget - Salary Limitation of HRSA's SF-424 Twoiv.
+The Consolidated Appropriations Act, 2016, Division H, § 202, (P.L.
+114-113) states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II" (\$185,100).
+Please see Section 5.1.iii Budget - Salary Limitation of HRSA's SF-424 Two-Tier Application Guide for additional information.

+iv.
 Budget Justification Narrative